beji/watch-changes/README.md

 # watch-changes

-_Very_ basic file watcher thingy, based on [inotify](https://docs.rs/inotify/latest/inotify/index.html), meaning it will only work on linux.
+_Very_ basic file watcher thingy, based on [notify](https://docs.rs/notify/latest/notify/index.html).

 ## How to use this